TopUSBets.com is the ultimate resource for American sports betting, providing you everything you need to know to bet on sports in the US.

 Reading our reviews will help you learn about all the best features, odds, offerings and bonuses provided by the top sites.
 The goal of TopUSBets.com is to inform American bettors of all the best online sportsbooks out there, that way they can sign up and get betting!

 In the US, not everywhere.
-Online sports betting is available within the states of New Jersey and Nevada (only via mobile device).
+Online sports betting is available within the states of New Jersey, Pennsylvania, Indiana, Iowa, West Virginia and Nevada (only via mobile device), with more states on the horizon.
 Although these are the only states where you can find US online sports betting right now, the list of states that have full-scale legal sports gambling is ever-growing.

 There was a federal ban on sports betting in the United States from 1992 to 2018 under the Professional and Amateur Sports Protection Act (PASPA).
 New Jersey challenged the ban, and on May 14, 2018, the U.S. Supreme Court decided to overturn it the US ban on sports betting.